 Stay tuned for the final post in this series, when I’ll describe the experience of knitting with Yak Wool.

-In the meantime, if you’re interested in trying the Gumball Recycled Silk for yourself, you can check it out here!
+In the meantime, if you’re interested in trying the Gumball Recycled Silk yarn for yourself, you can check it out here!